tc39/proposal-async-context/README.md

 - Timing the total time spent in a zone, for analytics or in-the-field profiling
 - Handling all uncaught exceptions or unhandled promise rejections within a zone, instead of letting them propagate to the top level

 To be clear, none of these use cases are solved out of the box by this base zones proposal.
 We instead provide the JavaScript-level primitive to allow host environments, frameworks, and developers to solve them.
+See the ["Zone Solutions"](Zone Solutions.md) document for concrete examples of how this could work.

 # Proposed Solution